TS-CUBED/CirculatorySystemModels.jl/docs/src/examples/BjordalsbakkeModel.md

 First defined initial conditions `u0` and the time span for simulation:

-_Note: the initial conditions are defined as a parameter map, rather than a vector, since the parameter map allows for changes in order._
+_Note: the initial conditions are defined as a parameter map, rather than a vector, since the parameter map allows for changes in order.
+This map can include non-existant states (like `LV.p` in this case), which allows for exchanging the ventricle for one that's defined in terms of $dp/dt$)._

 ````@example BjordalsbakkeModel
 u0 = [
         LV.p => MCFP
+        LV.V => MCFP/Eₘᵢₙ
         Csa.p => MCFP
         Csv.p => MCFP
         ]